Skip to content

 While Flash was so important to the internet in its early stages, we’d come full circle by 2017.
 HTML5 and WebGL had gradually replaced the technology by 2017, so Adobe announced Flash would be discontinued.

-By now, the world wide web looked similar to today’s.
+By now, the World Wide Web looks similar to today’s.
 There were over a billion websites, and modern web design was very sophisticated.

 Sources: CERN, SMA Marketing, LinkedIn, h2o digital, Quibble